Layan-iy/Inferential-Stats-on-COVID-19-in-France/README.md

 The study covers **the years 2020 and 2021**, with a particular focus on **the first three epidemic waves**.
 The data was **imported from INSEE and Santé Publique France**, then stored in an **SQL** database before being analyzed with **R**.

+This research was conducted in French, and all datasets, labels, and documents are in French.

 ### Data and Methodology

 #### Data Sources